Lindeneg/clenv/README.md

 | `"override"` | `process.env` wins over file values |
 | `false` | ignore `process.env` (default) |

+The merge happens after variable expansion.
+Values from `process.env` are taken as-is — any `$VAR` references in them will not be expanded.
+In fallback mode, a key that exists in a file with an empty string value (`KEY=`) is considered present, so `process.env` will not replace it.

 ### `logger`

 Enable the built-in logger or provide your own: